 In the area of heat generation for hot water preparation priority will be given to installation of solar thermal collectors with the average area of about 5 m2, which represents sufficient installed thermal capacity for hot water preparation for a common household in a family house.
 In the case of family houses support for installation of heat pumps, especially for heating, will be available.
-Support for biomass boilers will only be available in those locations where there is no possibility to connect the family house to a DHS and the biomass boilers is to replace furnace combusting fossil fuels.
-In the case of biomass boilers, all facilities will have to meet emission limits in compliance with requirements specified in the Chapter 2.4.2.3., and their energy efficiency will also be taken into account.
-In the case of photovoltaic panels for households in family houses, priority will be given to installations with the highest use of produced electricity in the given household.
-Surplus electricity will be supplied free of charge into the distribution network, and it will be used to compensate for losses in the distribution network.
+Support for biomass boilers will only be available in those locations where there is no possibility to connect the family house to a DHS and the biomass boilers is to replace furnace combusting solid fossil fuels.
+In the case of biomass boilers, all facilities will have to meet emission limits in compliance with requirements specified in the Chapter 2.4.2.3.
+In the case of photovoltaic panels for households in family houses, surplus electricity will be supplied free of charge into the distribution network, and it will be used to compensate for losses in the distribution network.
 The same is true for plants for electricity generation from wind energy.

 In the case of plants for heating or hot water preparation, support for households in apartment houses will only be provided if heat for heating and hot water preparation is not supplied from efficient district heating systems.
-Volume of support will be set before each call for projects and it will be updated at least once a year depending on the development of market prices of plants for use of RES according to the installed capacity in such a way so that the payoff of invested financial funds will be about 7 to 10 years.
+Volume of support will be set before each call for projects and it will be updated at least once a year depending on the development of market prices of plants for use of RES according to the installed capacity.

-Target groups: owners of family houses, associations of apartment and non- residential premises owners/ apartment houses administrators, i.e. households Target territories: - less developed regions of the SR Beneficiaries: Slovak Innovation and Energy Agency (contributory organization of the MoEcon SR as a beneficiary within a national project through which the aid will be granted to other entities as users) physical or legal entities authorized to do business
+Target groups: - owners of family houses, associations of apartment and non- residential premises owners/ apartment houses administrators, i.e. households Target territories: - less developed regions of the SR Beneficiaries: Slovak Innovation and Energy Agency (contributory organization of the MoEcon SR as a beneficiary within a national project through which the aid will be granted to other entities as users) physical or legal entities authorized to do business